kadw108/Vapormall/README.md

-Needed but not included in the repository due to being build artifacts:
+Needed but not included in the repository due to being build outputs:

 export/index.html
 src/meta/vapormall.js